ccprogwarrior/ccprog1/Expressions/AverageOf3Integers.md

 # Average of 3 Integers
-Write program that computes the average of 3 integers
+Write a program that computes the average of 3 integers

 <details>